gajananan/integrity-shield-testscenario/02_install-scenarios/02_ENABLE_ISHIELD.md

  3. Enable policies on an ACM managed cluster.

-    [OC-HUB]
-    - Switch to ACM Hub cluster and create a new namespace (e.g. policy-community) in the ACM hub cluster to deploy policy-integrity-shield
+    Switch to ACM Hub cluster and create a new namespace (e.g. policy-community) in the ACM hub cluster to deploy policy-integrity-shield

     [Command]
     ```
     oc create ns policy-community